suuniqo/mc-daemon/README.md

     ![inject command demo](.github/assets/comm-inject.png)

-Optionally, you can also configure logging of server events in a discord channel.
+Optionally, you can also configure logging of server events in a discord channel:

 ![channel logging demo](.github/assets/chann-logging.png)